Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Experimental Demonstration

-The accumulation plots in Fig.~\ref{fig:measured_data}(c) reveal a dip in the current exiting $I_3$ when the current starts to flow in $I_2$, shown by the dark green shape imposed on top of the signal in $I_3$.
-This is due to a coupling between those two channels resulting from a shared ohmic connection to source the currents.
-Such a dip in the charge sensor readout is often called a \textit{shadow}.
-Shadows increase the difficulty of detecting and forming isolated current channels.
-The accumulation plot for I$_1$ is much less correlated with the current flow in the two charge sensor channels, but there is still some cross-talk.
-This is due to separation with the S$_2$ gate which divides the 2DEG between the upper readout channels and the lower dot channel.
+The accumulation plots in Fig.~\ref{fig:measured_data}(c) reveal a dip in the current exiting channel $I_3$ when the current starts to flow in channel $I_2$, shown by the dark green shape imposed on top of the signal in channel $I_3$.
+This is due to a coupling between those two channels resulting from a shared Ohmic connection to the current sources.
+Such a dip in the charge sensor readout is often called a ``shadow.''
+Shadows increase the difficulty of detecting and forming isolated current channels, yet BATIS can handle this situation.
+In contrast, the accumulation plot for channel I$_1$ shows much less correlation with the current flow in the two charge sensor channels, although some crosstalk still arises from gate-to-2DEG cross-capacitances.